 First, I see storytelling from the perspective of the interdisciplinary scholar who cuts across narrative, poetics, semiotics, and hermeneutics.

 Second, I perform storytelling, that is, embody the scholar cum practitioner.
 My example is the anthropologist gone native, the historian of religion gone priest, and the semiotician gone fortuneteller.

 Why the latter?
 Because it’s interesting.
 Because it’s fascinating to look at what we call ordinary mind, and then contrast that with what we call the nature of the mind, the actual reality of our imagination and what it holds for us.
 Because it’s a way of living life poetically and magically.

 I have authored several books in the disciplines of cultural text studies and critical theory.
 The most recent books are in creative criticism and cultural anthropology on practices of divination, storytelling, and the poetics of visual texts.

-I have also authored two collections of prose poems, mostly dealing with domestic life and what they call in math, complex analysis: Eight Senses Plus Two and The Logician.
 Love is a topic here, that some readers have greatly appreciated, but it’s the kind that goes beyond all dualism, insisting as it does by virtue of this focus on detachment and non-possession.